 Leftover pongal- as discussed above any type of leftover pongal that has solidified will work for this recipe.
 Make sure they are at room temperature before adding the other ingredients and shaping them.

-Podis- I find using the different lentil spice mixes gives variety to the pongal.
+Podis- I find using the different lentil spice mixes gives variety to the Pongal.
 This also slightly alters the flavour of classic pongal making it tastier.
 Usually, I add dhania podi to the mix.
 The podi also helps to thicken the mix and therefore the cutlet will not fall apart.
 The other podis that I have used are sundal podi, vepadu masala.
 Each of these masala mixes creates a new flavour

 Ghee- since the pongal is already tempered with ghee, keeping the same flavour profile, is ideal.
 I love to roast the cutlets in just enough ghee that they are perfectly golden and absorbed well.